 - Non-Compete Agreements

 We offer a flat-rate review of executive employment contracts and our employment law attorneys are often able to review your contract and conference with you over phone or video within 48 hours.
 In executive pay packages, much of the compensation comes in the form of equity.
 This type of pay structure is designed to incentivize the executive to help grow the company, but it also comes with risk.
 Our employment lawyers can help you understand the extent of this risk so that you can be well-informed when you negotiate and sign your executive employment contract.

 Your executive employment contract will determine both your role in the company and your legal obligations to your employer.
 Having an experienced executive employment lawyer on your side can help the process go more smoothly and help you be more confident in your decision.

 There are many different types of workplace harassment, and you do not have to put up with any of them.
 You deserve to feel safe at work, and it is your employer’s legal and ethical responsibility to ensure that you do.
 The employment lawyers here at Noble Law are here to help you protect your rights and improve your work situation.
-Learn more about workplace harassment and schedule a consultation with one of our employment lawyers in North Carolina, South Carolina, or New York to discuss your situation.
+Learn more about workplace harassment and schedule a consultation with one of our employment lawyers in North Carolina or South Carolina to discuss your situation.
 Know that you don’t have to go it alone.
 We’re here for you and will help you fight back.